 A Plus For Humanity: the SDC podcast

 Every day, a great number of Swiss women and men work on the SDC's development cooperation and humanitarian aid projects.
 In the SDC podcast, they tell us about their projects and provide insight into the lives of local people.
-In the eighteenth episode of 'A Plus For Humanity', we talk to 21-year-old Loukina Tille who attended the IC Forum 'Education4future'.

 The SDC podcast A Plus For Humanity has been published every month since September 2021.
 It covers various topics in the areas of international cooperation and humanitarian aid.
 Experts from the SDC, partner countries and organisations, as well as people affected on the ground talk about their experiences.
 Don't want to miss any episodes?
 Subscribe to the podcast and we'll keep you regularly updated: Anchor, Apple Podcast and Spotify.

 22.02.2024 – Cuba: promoting positive masculinities to foster equity